tidyverse/tidyverse.org/content/blog/dplyr-1-1-1/index.md

 tags: [dplyr, dplyr-1-1-0]
 editor_options:
   chunk_output_type: console
-rmd_hash: 8d1edc67093cf019
+rmd_hash: b01f556beb3988a0

 ---

 We're stoked to announce the release of [dplyr 1.1.1](https://dplyr.tidyverse.org/).
-This blog post will outline the two most important features of this release:
+We don't typically blog about patch releases, because they generally only fix bugs without significantly changing behavior, but this one includes two important updates:

 -   Addressing various performance regressions
 -   Refining the `multiple` match warning thrown by dplyr's joins